Home Teachers | Mentors | Discussions | Research | Find

 6-9 mg/l BODMany bacteria, much biodegradable matter

-10 or more mg/l BODVery bad; large amounts of biodegradable wastes into the water.
+10 or more mg/l BODVery bad; someone may be dumping biodegradable wastes into the water.